JMBartels/Car-Value-Trends/README.md

     fullname_list.append(fullname[n].text)
 ```

-  This loads in the entire search page and grabs our desired 3 elements for each listing and saves them in lists.
+  This loads in the entire search page for our criteria and grabs our desired 3 elements for each listing and saves them in lists.
 We will later load these lists to a Pandas Dataframe.

    <p>&nbsp;</p>